Last Updated on March 19, 2022 by Jim Ferri

 The wide “steps,” the entrance to Piazza del Campidoglio, were designed by Michangelo to allow horses to reach the Piazza above.

 Once the religious heart of ancient Rome, today it’s better known for the interesting museums surrounding the Piazza.
+The newest museum is one dedicated to Roman cooking.
 You’ll likely want to spend some time here.

 Before you leave, however, go behind the building at the far end of the Piazza.
 There you’ll find a beautiful view over the Roman Forum, an excellent and little-known spot for photos.